hijiriworld/custom-post-type-generator/readme.txt

 == Description ==

-Generate Custom Post Types and Custom Taxonomies from the WordPress administration which is easy to understand.
+Generate Custom Post Types and Custom Taxonomies from the WordPress administration which is easy to understand.<br>
 It's a must have for any user working with WordPress.

 This Plugin published on <a href="https://github.com/hijiriworld/custom-post-type-generator">GitHub.</a>